 Peru, South America

 We discourage having larger care packages mailed to you.
 It is slow, expensive, and unpredictable.
 And, again, don’t include the Bible College name anywhere on the package!
-It takes about two weeks for a letter to arrive from the U.S.A.
+Please note that any and all mail sent to Cajamarca will take a long time to arrive.